andcetera/Crowdfunding_ETL/README.md

 A SQL schema file that does the following:
  - Creates a database in pgAdmin using PostgreSQL
- - Loads these CSV files correctly
+ - Creates tables for the above CSV files
  - Runs some test queries to verify the tables were imported correctly

+### Instructions for Use
  To run this file, please follow these steps:
  1. Run the code in "SECTION ONE" in pgAdmin to create the database.
  2. Open a new Query Tool in the new database & run the code in "SECTION TWO" to create the tables.
  3. Refresh the database.
  4. Import each table in the order they were created with the default settings.
  5. Run each query statement in "SECTION THREE" to verify the tables were imported correctly.
-(You should see results similar to those in the image below on the last query.)
+You should see results similar to those in the image below on the last query.

 ![pgAdmin_screenshot](Resources/pgAdmin_screenshot.png)